Bespoke Stone Kitchen Worktops

 Manufactured Quartz Stone is a manmade engineered stone formed by combining 90% ground quartz (a natural hard mineral) with 8-10% resins, polymers, and pigments.
 This forms a very hard granite-like surface.

 It has all the advantages of granite but does not have the variation in colour and pattern that occur with a natural material.
-Quartz has a very modern look.
+Quartz stone kitchen worktops have a very modern look.

 We are proud to be agents for BQS Quartz, Caesarstone, CRL Quartz, Quartzforms, Silestone and Unistone.

 Both granite and marble are porous and should be sealed before installation as this will give the necessary protection for use in the kitchen and bathroom.
 Quartz however is a more stain resistant material and does not require sealing.
-The following are the basic instructions for keeping your surfaces looking their best:
+The following are the basic instructions for keeping your stone kitchen worktops looking their best:

 - Always mop up spills immediately, this will avoid any difficult to remove stains appearing.
 Acidic substances like wine, coffee, fruit juices, tomato sauce and sodas can etch the surface and cooking oils may soak into the surface if left for a prolonged length of time.